How to Buy Friends on Facebook and Twitter

 Last week we gained 750 Facebook likes for the price of $15 and 500 Twitter followers for the price of $5.
 Now, to anyone paying close enough attention, it should have aroused suspicion as to how we were able to accrue these added Facebook Likes in the span of several hours in spite of our having not posted anything to our Facebook page since before my second ex-wife keyed my Mitsubishi Lancer.

 Furthermore, what is one to deduce (or adduce, whichever you prefer) from the paucity of individual Likes attributed to any of our Facebook Posts?
 Do these Followers like us enough to follow us but never enough to appreciate even a single individual post?
 The truth is that these followers aren’t indifferent, they simply don’t exist.
-Not unlike an interracial couple at a Kla—er, Trump rally, they’re more a fabrication of wishes and fantasies than anything grounded in reality.
+Not unlike an interracial couple at a Kla—er, Trump rally: They’re more a fabrication of wishes and fantasies than anything grounded in reality.

-However, like the aforementioned Tijuana donkey show tranny handjob, I wouldn’t recommend purchasing Facebook Likes and Twitter Followers, either, because once you’ve purchased these Likes and Followers, they will cling to you like the crabs and herpes blisters from your south-of-the-border mescaline-fueled escapade.
+However, like the aforementioned Tijuana donkey show tranny handjob, I wouldn’t recommend purchasing Facebook Likes and Twitter Followers, either, because once you’ve purchased these Likes and Followers, they will cling to you like the crabs and herpes blisters from your south-of-the-border mescaline-fueled tryst.

 Because now that we at BannedCast have purchased these Likes and Followers, we can’t get rid of them.
-And it’s pretty obvious to any outside observer that those Likes and Followers are artificial, which is totally in keeping with BannedCast’s modus operandi but not totally in keeping with the few shreds of dignity that we occasionally like to profess that we have in order to hook-up with the slightly overweight drunk chicks we find at the end of the bar at 2:15 in the morning.
+And it’s pretty obvious to any outside observer that those Likes and Followers are artificial, which is totally in keeping with BannedCast’s modus operandi but not totally in keeping with the few shreds of dignity that we occasionally like to profess that we have in order to hook-up with the slightly depressed drunk girls we find at the end of the bar at 2:15 in the morning.

 In sum: buying Facebook Likes and Twitter Followers works, but caveat emptor because this not-so-subtle ploy to purchase popularity is as artificial as Michele Bachmann’s husband’s heterosexuality and transparent to anyone with even the half the IQ of a Republican primary voter, which is already in single digits.